 What’s the Pastor’s Role?

 Pastors will always have primary shepherding responsibilities in our congregation, but there is no way pastors can meet all the needs for care.
 God has called all of us, not just pastors, to minister to one another.
 Stephen Ministry multiplies ministry by turning pastors into equippers, so they can enable lay people to provide caring ministry as well.
-Pr.
-Dave will have primary oversight over our Stephen Ministry at RLC.

 How can Someone Become a Stephen Minister?